 The name Jack Daniel has become synonymous with whiskey, particularly in Tennessee, but the Jack Daniel was born Jasper Newton Daniel in 1850 on a farm in Moore County, Tennessee.
 As a young man, he moved to Lynchburg and worked various odd jobs, including the operation of a whiskey still.

-The story goes that Daniel learned the art of distilling (including the "Lincoln County Process") from Reverend Dan Call and bought the land where the distillery remains today in 1866.
+The story goes that Daniel learned the art of distilling (including the "Lincoln County Process") from Reverend Dan Call and in 1866 bought the land where the distillery remains today.
 Daniel was still in his teens when he founded the famous Lynchburg location, which is designated as the oldest registered distillery in America.

 Today Jack Daniel's produces a number of bottles beyond the Old No. 7 including Gentleman Jack, Single Barrel Select, Tennessee Honey, and Tennessee Fire along with other limited edition offerings.